-Gareth is a sociolinguist and political sociologist who completed a jointly-supervised PhD at the University of Essex in 2009.
-Since 2010, he has taught in the Linguistics Program at Duke; his teaching includes the core course Introduction to Linguistics, as well as courses in language policy, critical discourse analysis, and language in social media.
-His research on neoliberalism and English-spread has been published in Language in Society;
+Dr. Gareth Price is a sociolinguist and political sociologist who completed a jointly-supervised PhD at the University of Essex in 2009.
+Since 2010, he has taught in the Linguistics Program at Duke; his teaching includes the core course Introduction to Linguistics, as well as courses in language policy, language and culture, language and migration, critical discourse analysis, and language and media.
+He is also a faculty member of the Asian/Pacific Studies Institute.